NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The producer MAY assign a `group` property to all, some, or none of the member zones within a catalog zone.
 The producer MAY assign more than one `group` property to one member zone.
 This will make it possible to transfer group information for different consumer operators in a single catalog zone.
-Consumer operators SHOULD namespace their `group` property values to limit risk of clashes.

 The consumer MUST ignore `group` property values it does not understand.
 When a consumer encounters multiple `group` property values for a single member zone, it MAY choose to process all, some or none of them.
 This is left to the implementation.